 Jerome is a very small town located in the state of Michigan.
 With a population of 2,438 people and just one neighborhood, Jerome is the 316th largest community in Michigan.

 Unlike some towns, Jerome isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jerome are a mix of both white- and blue-collar jobs.
-Overall, Jerome is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Jerome who work in healthcare (15.71%), management occupations (14.34%), and office and administrative support (9.66%).
+Overall, Jerome is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Jerome who work in management occupations (18.25%), office and administrative support (13.09%), and healthcare (10.42%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jerome has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jerome a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of people in Jerome who are college-educated is somewhat higher than the average US community of 21.84%: 28.27% of adults in Jerome have at least a bachelor's degree.
+The overall education level of Jerome is somewhat higher than in the average US city of 21.84%: 27.96% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Jerome home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jerome residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jerome include German, English, Irish, Italian, and Hungarian.